TryGhost/Zapier/README.md

 Full [Zapier reference](https://platform.zapier.com/cli_docs/docs#deploying-an-app-version) for deploying a new version.

+## Testing Zaps locally
+Before releasing a new version a common thing to do is checking if the change work in production-like environment.
+Follow these rough steps to debug Zapier requests on a local Ghost instance:
+1. Deploy a "private" version descrived in the #Deploying section.
+Make sure to follow the migration instruction to add yourself to the private version users pool.
+2. Expose your local Ghost instance to the world to be able to reach it from Zapier side.
+As a one-liner can use `ngrok` to do so by running: `ngrok http http://localhost:2368`
+3. Go to you Zapier account (regular user account) and create a new Zap
+4. When choosing the trigger search for `Ghost` and select the private version under test.
+5. Connect Zapier to your local instance, which is reachable through a URL like `https://8a4e-101-128-86-58.ngrok.io` if ngrok was used.
+6. Create Zap as usual.
+And test requests will start coming in to your local Ghost instance.

+To trigger configured above Zap use your local Ghost instance as usual and the Zaps should start getting triggered as expected.
+If you don't see any comming through check out Zapier's error dashboard to debug the problem.
 # Copyright & License

 Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).